(for veterinary information only)

 Mirtazapine was developed for human use as an antidepressant for moderate to severe depression.
 It is not a tricyclic antidepressant like clomipramine or amitriptyline but is actually a member of the “tetracyclic” class, because it has four chemical rings, rather than three, in its structure.
 Mirtazapine acts to increase norepinephrine and serotonin in the brain, though there is some question as to how this is actually accomplished.
 Norepinephrine is a stimulating neurotransmitter and serotonin is a neurotransmitter associated with relaxation and comfort, thus increasing the brain levels of these substances could be very helpful in treating depression.

-While there is certainly a call for anti-anxiety medications in veterinary medicine, it is generally its side effects which make mirtazapine such a desirable medication for animals.
-Mirtazapine has strong anti-nauseal properties by acting on the neuroreceptors in the intestine and stomach that communicate with the vomit center of the brain.
-It also acts as a strong appetite stimulant.
-Obviously, a medication that addresses both nausea and appetite loss is boon to the treatment of many medical conditions.
-Apparently mirtazpine increases central nervous system serotonin but antagonizes serotonin-activity in the gastro-intestinal tract which is how it exerts the effects that we like.
+While there is certainly a call for anti-anxiety pharmaceuticals in veterinary medicine, it is generally its side effects which make mirtazapine such a desirable medication for animals.
+Mirtazapine is mostly used for its appetite stimulating side effects to support animals when appetite is poor.
+Mirtazapine also exerts anti-nausea effects by acting on the neurorecpetors in the intestine and stomach which in turn communicate with the vomit center of the brain.
+Obviously, a medication that addresses both nausea and appetite loss is a boon to treating many medical conditions.
+Apparently mirtazapine increases central nervous system serotonin but counteracts serotonin-activity in the gastrointestinal tract, which is how it exerts the effects that we like.

 HOW THIS MEDICATION IS USED